Manvendra-2006/constituency-ai-platform/README.md

 # 🏛️ CivicLoop — AI-Powered Civic Grievance & Rural Development Intelligence Platform

-> **Team:** PeoplePulse AI
 > Transforming citizen complaints into actionable, village-level development intelligence for Members of Parliament — powered by AI, GIS, and real-time civic data.

 ---

 ## 📌 Overview

-**CivicLoop** (formerly *CivicPulse*) is a full-stack, AI-powered grievance redressal and rural development platform built for **Chhindwara district, Madhya Pradesh**.
-It goes beyond traditional complaint-logging systems by combining **Artificial Intelligence, village demographic/infrastructure data, and GIS-based visualization** to help Members of Parliament (MPs) identify problem hotspots, prioritize urgent issues, and make data-driven governance decisions.
+**CivicLoop** (formerly *CivicPulse*) is a full-stack, AI-powered grievance redressal and rural development platform designed to scale across **any constituency in India** — not limited to a single district.
+It goes beyond traditional complaint-logging systems by combining **Artificial Intelligence, village demographic/infrastructure data, and GIS-based visualization** to help Members of Parliament (MPs) identify problem hotspots, prioritize urgent issues, and make data-driven governance decisions for their respective constituencies.

 Citizens can register complaints via **text, voice, or image**, and every complaint is automatically analyzed by AI for category, urgency, and summary — enabling faster resolution and transparent, proactive governance.